What is wildlife crime?

 What is a wildlife crime?

-If you think a wildlife crime is being committed then contact us, either online or by calling 101.
+If you think a wildlife crime is being committed then contact us by reporting a crime online.
+If you're deaf or hard of hearing, use our textphone service on 18001 101.

 We’d rather you contacted us and we investigate, than not hear from you.